UiO-IN3110/UiO-IN3110.github.io/index.md

-The lecture was initially created by Hans Petter Langtangen and extended by Joakim Sundnes, Ola Skavhaug, Jonathan Feinberg, Karl-Erik Holter, Vidar Tonaas Fauske, Benjamin Ragan-Kelley, Lisa Pankewitz, Sebastian Mitusch, Simon Funke, Ingeborg Gjerde, Vegard Vinje and Miroslav Kuchta.
+The lecture was initially created by Hans Petter Langtangen and extended by Joakim Sundnes, Ola Skavhaug, Jonathan Feinberg, Karl-Erik Holter, Vidar Tonaas Fauske, Benjamin Ragan-Kelley, Lisa Pankewitz, Sebastian Mitusch, Simon Funke, Ingeborg Gjerde, Vegard Vinje, Miroslav Kuchta and Jørgen S. Dokken.
 It is being taught on a yearly basis at University of Oslo under the name [IN3110/IN4110](http://www.uio.no/studier/emner/matnat/ifi/IN3110/).